Frequently Asked Questions (FAQ)

 Does my application and necessary documentation need to be submitted by the application deadline?

-Yes and No— Your signed application must be received by The CIRI Foundation prior to the deadline to be considered for funding.
+Yes — your signed application must be received by The CIRI Foundation before the deadline to be considered for funding.
 There are no exceptions.
-Necessary documentation may be submitted after the deadline in support of a signed application as long as you meet the conditional deadline.

-- For paper applications, you must complete and sign your application and fax, mail, email, or deliver the signed application to The CIRI Foundation.
-It is your responsibility to ensure the application is received by The CIRI Foundation prior to the deadline.
+• For paper applications, you must complete and sign your application and fax, mail, email, or deliver the signed application to The CIRI Foundation.
+You are responsible for ensuring the application is received by The CIRI Foundation before the deadline.

-Once an application is received, it is reviewed and you receive an acknowledgement email noting if the application is complete or incomplete.
-The acknowledgement email contains a list of any additional documents necessary to complete the application.
-You may submit additional necessary documentation after the deadline as long as your signed application was received on time.
+Once an application is received, it is reviewed, and you receive an acknowledgment email noting if the application is complete or incomplete.
+It contains a list of additional documents necessary to complete the application.

 How do I apply for one of the higher Annual Special Excellence, Excellence, or Achievement Awards?